exercism/elixir/docs/ABOUT.md

 Elixir has "First Class Documentation" meaning comments that can be attached to a function, making it easier to retrieve.
 Regular expressions are also given first class treatment so that you don't have to escape the escape of strings etc.

 [whatsapp.com](https://www.whatsapp.com/) is built upon Erlang and touts that it has been able to handle more than 2 Million users *concurrently* on a single server node.
-Elixir programmers have been able to acieve similar results, showing that Elixir compiles down without losing the power of Erlang.
+Elixir programmers have been able to achieve similar results, showing that Elixir compiles down without losing the power of Erlang.

 The [Phoenix framework](http://www.phoenixframework.org/) helps structure Elixir applications for the web.